mywave82/opencubicplayer/README.md

 When you compile/install and have enabled X11/SDL/SDL2 support, the unifont TTF files are needed.
 This is a 8x16 font that has a main goal of being UTF-8/Unicode complete.
 For special scripts it will look incorrect, but the character-set should be complete.

-In most systems this font will be installed in */usr/share/fonts/truetype/unifont/* .
-If this path is different for your system, you can provide the correct path with *./configure --with-unifontdir=/your/path* .
+In most systems this font will be installed in */usr/share/fonts/truetype/unifont/* or */usr/share/fonts/opentype/unifont/* .
+If this path is different for your system, you can provide the correct path with *./configure --with-unifontdir-ttf=/your/path* and/or *./configure --with-unifontdir-otf=/your/path* .

-If the font-files on your system is not named exactly "unifont.ttf", "unifont\_csur.ttf" and "unifont\_upper.ttf", you can instruct alterntive filenames using *./configure --with-unifont-ttf=/your/path/UniFont.ttf --with-unifont-csur-ttf=/your/path/UniFont-CSUR.ttf --with-unifont-upper-tff=/your/path/UniFont-Upper.ttf"* .
+If the font-files on your system is not named exactly "unifont.ttf", "unifont\_csur.ttf" and "unifont\_upper.ttf", you can instruct alternative filenames using *./configure --with-unifont-ttf=/your/path/UniFont.ttf --with-unifont-csur-ttf=/your/path/UniFont-CSUR.ttf --with-unifont-upper-ttf=/your/path/UniFont-Upper.ttf"* .
+Same for opentype version of the files by using --with-unifont-otf --with-unifont-csur-otf and --with-unifont-upper-otf .
 If the filenames on your system contains version numbers, we ask you to fill a bug-report to your system provider and ask them to add symlinks without version numbers in them.

 # Installing on macOS